bsccf/Uni-notes/Mathematics for Engineering and the Environment/6U Matrices 1/6 Matrix determinants/finding the determinant of a 3x3 matrix.md

 ![[Pasted image 20211205200114.png]]

-Also note that it is possible to find the determinant using other rows, but you will probably fi
+Also note that it is possible to find the determinant using other rows, but you will probably figure that out for yourself later.